R1quelme/R1quelme/README.md

 🇧🇷 Born in Minas Gerais, Brazil <br>

-- 🔭 I'm currently working on web development projects in a company
+- 🔭 I'm currently working on mobile development projects in a company
 - 🌱 I am currently learning and improving in Node, React and React Native.
 - 👯 My learning is based on creating projects and contributing to the open source community
 - 💬 Wanna chat about programmation?